Exove/vvv-timber-site-template/README.md

 ### Installation notes

-1. If you want to use your own boilerplate theme instead of the provided one right prior to VVV project creation, comment out the lines that start from `noroot wp theme install` in `provision/vvv-init.sh`;
+1. If you want to use your own theme instead of the provided one right prior to VVV project creation, comment out the lines that start from `noroot wp theme install` in `provision/vvv-init.sh`;
 2. you can remove/comment out the default sites from `vvv-config.yml` (`wordpress-develop` and `wordpress-default`) if you wish.
 You can also later add the sites from other Wordpress projects as well into the same VM by redoing the step 2.

 ### Usage notes